Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Discussion and conclusions

 Based on our simulation data, we first compared in detail the asymptotic states predicted by these analytical prescriptions with those obtained numerically for two representative examples.
-We then evaluated the overall performance for the entire data sets using several error measures, including the distributional errors, net differences of first two angular moments, the fraction of best performance.
-We found that despite all prescriptions provide reasonable predictions with small distributional errors $\lesssim 0.15$ and angular moment differences $\lesssim 0.05$, the prescriptions with continuous transitions at zero crossings systematically outperform those with abrupt transitions.
-Specifically, the quadratic prescription reduces the average errors by $\sim 30$--50\% from the box-like and linear schemes, while all the continuous prescriptions give rise to another factor of $\sim 30$--60\% improvement from the quadratic scheme mainly due to the imposed condition continuity around $v_c$.
+We then evaluated the overall performance for the entire datasets using several error measures, including the distributional errors, net differences of the first two angular moments, and the fraction of best performance.
+We found that despite the fast that all prescriptions provide reasonable predictions with small distributional errors $\lesssim 0.15$ and angular moment differences $\lesssim 0.05$, the prescriptions with continuous transitions at zero crossings systematically outperform those with abrupt transitions.
+Specifically, the quadratic prescription reduces the average errors by $\sim 30\%$--50\% from the boxlike and linear schemes, while all the continuous prescriptions give rise to another factor of $\sim 30\%$--60\% improvement from the quadratic scheme mainly due to the imposed condition continuity around $v_c$.

 There exist certain advantages and disadvantages associated with these prescriptions.
-The evaluation the box-like, linear, and quadratic schemes can be directly done with the explicit formulae given Sec.~\ref{sec:abrupt}.
-For the linear and the extended quadratic scheme, they were derived by adding corrections upon the box-like prescription, neither the $\nu$ELN conservation nor non-negative transition probability is ensured unless some additional truncation is imposed.
+The evaluation of the boxlike, linear, and quadratic schemes can be directly done with the explicit formulas given in Sec.~\ref{sec:abrupt}.
+For the linear and the extended quadratic schemes, they were derived by adding corrections upon the boxlike prescription; neither the $\nu$ELN conservation nor non-negative transition probability is ensured unless some additional truncation is imposed.
 For the continuous prescriptions, it in principle requires extra computational efforts to solve the width coefficient $a$ iteratively.
 However, we also demonstrated that one can use the interpolation method to obtain the asymptotic distributions efficiently without sacrificing much the accuracy of their predictive power.
-Moreover, if one wants to directly implement these prescriptions with neutrino transport solvers that adopt the discrete-ordinate schemes, taking the abrupt prescriptions will introduce large errors associated with angular distribution discontinuity when numerical evaluating the angular advection, which can be avoided with continuous prescriptions.
+Moreover, if one wants to directly implement these prescriptions with neutrino transport solvers that adopt the discrete-ordinate schemes, taking the abrupt prescriptions will introduce large errors associated with angular distribution discontinuity when numerically evaluating the angular advection, which can be avoided with continuous prescriptions.